KeyC0de/ObserverPattern/readme.md

 The pattern promotes loose coupling since the `Subject`s don't need to know anything about the observers or listeners.

-Underlying the popular, ever-present in networking, "Model View Controller" (MVC) pattern, is the observer pattern.

 ## Design